MinterTeam/minter-network-web/content/docs/index.md

+---
+description: Minter is a global rewards and loyalty points network powered by a fast blockchain.
+Any brand, community, or blogger can create their own coins and launch their reward or loyalty system in minutes.
+---

 # Minter blockchain

 Minter is a global rewards and loyalty points network powered by a fast blockchain.
 Any brand, community, or blogger can create their own coins and launch their reward or loyalty system in minutes.